 Examples of Reckless Driving

-- Driving the wrong way down a road
+- Going the wrong way down a one-way street

 - Swerving across lanes

 - Intentionally driving a vehicle that is improperly equipped (for example: defective brakes or lights)